Date: 15th August 2017

 Ground: Crofters End

 Location: Sawbridgeworth, Hertfordshire

-My nineteenth ground of 2017 was on Tuesday 15th August at Crofters End in Sawbridgeworth, Hertfordshire.
+My nineteenth new ground of 2017 was on Tuesday 15th August at Crofters End in Sawbridgeworth, Hertfordshire.
 The match was Sawbridgeworth Town vs. Stansted in the Essex Senior League.

 Crofters End is in the north of the town of Sawbridgeworth with its name taken from the fact it is at the end of a residential street called Crofters.
 The football complex is surrounded by housing on three sides with only the western end bordered by fields.
 One mile west of the town's railway station the venue has been home to the club since 1930.

 The southern side of the ground has a mixture of structures - starting in the south-east corner there is a snack outlet and next to this a covered area with 30 seats including several on a raised section up some steps.
 Near the half-way line are the turnstiles and a clubhouse with a covered standing section in front of it.
 From here working towards the western end is the players tunnel, a covered 76 seat stand and finally a section of uncovered standing.

 The remainder of the ground is uncovered standing.
 The northern side has two brick dugouts which are a significant distance apart and behind the viewing area a second full size pitch.
 The eastern end has a decent sized grass area behind the hard standing area with fencing directly behind the goal to prevent the ball going into the adjacent properties.
 The western end is narrower with lots of trees behind.
 This too has a fence directly behind the goal to catch errant balls.